erf/error_or/README.md

 # ErrorOr

-A simple package for returning a result with either a value `T` or an error `Object`.
+Return a result `ErrorOr` with either a value `T` or an error `Object`.

 ## Features

-Return a value `ErrorOr` from an async function and `await` it without a `try catch` - and rather do that in the called function.
+I wanted to always return a valid value `ErrorOr` from an async function and rather handle the error check in the called function.
+This way i could `await` the outer result without a `try catch`.

 A subclass of `ErrorOr` contains either the expected value `T` or an error `Object` (usually an `Exception` returned from a `try catch`).

-Internally, we create one of two hidden subbclasses of `ErrorOr`, either a `_Success` or a `_Failure`, which contains the expected non-null values.
+Internally, we create a private subclass of `ErrorOr`, either a `_Success` or a `_Failure`, which contains the expected non-null values.

-`ErrorOr` can be used for non-async (sync) functions too - for both Flutter and Dart.
+`ErrorOr` can be used for synchronous functions too - for both Flutter and Dart.

 ## Getting started

-Make a function return a `Future<ErrorOr>`, which you'll `await` in the calling class.
+Make a function return a `Future<ErrorOr>`, which you'll `await` in the calling function.

-Create a `ErrorOr` type by calling one of its factory methods `withValue` or `withError`.
+Create a `ErrorOr` instance by calling one of its factory methods `withValue` or `withError`.

 Check if `hasError`, before calling `error`, or check if `hasValue` before